 "We've been very high on Snoop. ...
 His maturation has been expedited by him and he's done an excellent job assimilating into the locker room."

-The Dolphins signed Huntley off the Baltimore Ravens' practice squad last week, after Tua Tagovailoa was placed on injured reserve with a concussion.
+The Dolphins signed Huntley from the Baltimore Ravens' practice squad last week, after Tua Tagovailoa was put on injured reserve because of a concussion.

-The former Pro Bowler grew up in South Florida and relished the opportunity to start for his hometown team -- even if it means quickly picking up a complex offense.
+Huntley, a former Pro Bowl player who grew up in South Florida, relished the opportunity to start for his hometown team -- even if it meant quickly picking up a complex offense.

 "It's like riding a bike -- first time, you're a little iffy, you didn't know how to pedal," Huntley said.
 "Then you just start putting it all together, pedaling, going in a straight line, then after a while, you're going to start standing up."